pubky/pubky-nexus/docs/decentralization.md

 | `initial_missing_dep_backoff_secs` | `[watcher.retry]` | `u64` s | `60` |
 | `max_missing_dep_backoff_secs` | `[watcher.retry]` | `u64` s | `3600` |
 | `external_hs_pk_blacklist` | `[stack.net]` | `Vec<PubkyId>` | `[]` |

+[^1]: Note: this is the *interval* at which runs are *triggered*, not a sleep duration that starts only after a run finishes.
+If a run takes longer than the interval, the next run starts right after it returns.